abender2022/Problem_1/Problem_Set_1.Readme.md

 - **Transfer to GPU**: Data is moved to the GPU for faster computations.
 Special functions are created to facilitate this transfer and set whether gradients should be computed.
 - **Random Weights**: Initially, random weights are assigned.
 A batch of images is then used to calculate the outputs and accuracy of the model with these weights.
 - **Random Walk**: This is a simplistic and non-optimal approach to optimize weights.
 It involves taking random steps and checking if the new weights improve accuracy.
 If so, they are kept; otherwise, the process continues.

-Note: The random walk is a naive approach, in real-world applications, gradient descent or other optimization algorithms are typically used to train machine learning models effectively.
-Also, the code lacks some essential parts like the loss function, backward propagation, and updates of the weights in a systematic manner.